dejanu/ecr-creds-refresher/README.md

 ## Layout

-  Options to configure your cluster (i.e. k3s) to pull from a private repo (i.e. in ECR):
+  Options to configure your cluster (i.e. k3s) to pull images from a private repo (i.e. in ECR):

   * Configure **containerd** to connect to [private registry](https://docs.k3s.io/installation/private-registry) via `/etc/rancher/k3s/registries.yaml` config.

   * Configure a [credential provider plugin](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-credential-provider/) to be used by the kubelet
   `/var/lib/rancher/k3s/agent/etc/containerd/config.toml `.
+Starting from Kubernetes v1.20, the kubelet can **dynamically** retrieve credentials for a container image registry using exec plugins.

-  * Use `ecr-creds-refresher`:
+  * Deploy `ecr-creds-refresher` operator:

    ![flow](./diagrams/highlevel.png)